 I learned a lot from that experience and it has never happened since.
 I always plan my lessons effectively, and if I am called in to cover another teachers lesson at short notice, I always look back over previous lessons to make sure continuity is followed.”

-Click here to get access to our FREE Online Interview Training Course.
+For further teaching interview questions and answers get access to our FREE Online Interview Training Course.